Monereum/Monereum/monereum-examples/README.md

 git clone https://github.com/monereum/monereum/monereum-examples.git
 ```

-**Important note**: Any account/encryption keys used in the quorum-examples repo are for demonstration and testing purposes only.
+**Important note**: Any account/encryption keys used in the monereum-examples repo are for demonstration and testing purposes only.
 Before running a real environment, new keys should be generated using Geth's `account` tool, Tessera's `-keygen` option, and Constellation's `--generate-keys` option

 ## Prepare your environment